aadi350/pydata-tt-jan-2023/3-meta-487/1-metaclass.notes.md

 # Metaclasses
+These are notes, use the python file to demonstrate

-Metaclasses are a callable that returns a class Classes "create" instances, metaclasses create classes, python is dynamic
+Metaclasses are a callable that returns a class type(classname, bases, namespace) returns a class

+Classes "create" instances, metaclasses create classes, python is dynamic

 A metaclass is a "class" of a "class", class is an instance of a metaclass